bookofproofs/bookofproofs.github.io/_sources/history/18th-century/kramp.md

 9. Developed a set of tools, the Geometric-Algebraic Semantics Library (GASLIB), to analyze problems using geometric algebra.
 10. Authored research papers on mesh and texture deformation, finite elements, and geometric transformations.

 Born 8 July 1760, Strasbourg, France.
-Died 13 May1826, Strasbourg, France.
+Died 13 May 1826, Strasbourg, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kramp/)